rolancerlaux/Data-Science/Telco_Neural_Networks/README.md

 # Churn Project

-This code consists of an exploratory data analysis and the validation of Neural Network model.
+This code consists of an exploratory data analysis and the validation of Neural Networks model.

 **Question to be answered:** Predict behavior to retain customers.